tiptoppaymobile/TipTopPay-SDK-Android/README.md

     paymentData = paymentData, // Payment data
     scanner = CardIOScanner(), // Card scanner
     requireEmail = false, // Usage of email (false – not required, true – required) useDualMessagePayment = true, // Usage of two-staged payments (true).
-By default is using one-staged payments (false) )
+By default is using one-staged payments (false).
+Works only for Kazakhstan (Region.KZ)
+    )
 ```